-This slow cooker sesame garlic chicken reminds me of a teriyaki chicken dish, that local Hawaiian restaurant serves.
+This slow cooker sesame garlic chicken reminds me of a teriyaki chicken dish that a local Hawaiian restaurant serves.
 But now when I have a craving, I can make this, and it’s a lot cheaper too!
 I like to serve this with jasmine rice, and a drizzle of Sriracha hot chili sauce (only if want to make it super spicy!).

-More chicken thigh recipes for your slow cooker:
+More chicken recipes for your slow cooker:

 - Slow Cooker Crack Chicken